ariannamethod/Arianna/README.md

 server restarts.
 Set `DEEPSEEK_API_KEY` in your environment to activate the DeepSeek integration before launching the bot.

+Thread ID mappings are written to `data/threads.json` with a file lock so concurrent processes do not corrupt the file.
+For better durability—especially before introducing client-id‑based multi-user flows—consider migrating this store to a lightweight database such as SQLite.

 ### Group chat behavior

 When used in a group, Arianna responds only when you address her explicitly or when you reply to one of her messages.
 The following triggers are recognized: